shps951023/Trace-Dapper.NET-Source-Code/README.md

 {
 	public static IEnumerable<TReturn> Query<T1, T2, TReturn>(this IDbConnection connection, string sql, Func<T1, T2, TReturn> map)
 	   where T1 : Order, new()
-	   where T2 : User, new() // These two where is purely for Demo convenience {
+	   where T2 : User, new()
+	{
 		// 1.
 Create a Mapping FUNC collection corresponding to the number of generic class parameters var deserializers = new List<Func<IDataReader, object>>();
 		{
 			// 2.
-The Mapping FUNC setup logic is the same as Query Emit Il deserializers.Add((reader) =>
+The Mapping FUNC setup logic is the same as Query Emit IL deserializers.Add((reader) =>
 		 {
 			 var newObj = new T1();